211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment8_reflection.md

-**Parallel actions are harder to diagram than to describe.** The dashboard load workflow looks simple in prose ("load all data simultaneously") but required careful diagramming to show that the four parallel fetches must all complete before the dashboard renders, except in the degraded mode where partial data is shown.
+**Parallel actions are harder to diagram than to describe.** The dashboard load workflow looks simple in prose ("load all data simultaneously") but required careful diagramming to show that the four parallel fetches must all complete before the dashboard renders — except in the degraded mode where partial data is shown.
 Getting this right in the diagram before implementation prevents a common bug where the dashboard blocks on the slowest service.